ryanorendorff/sbtb-2020-type-safe-fpga/presentation/sbtb-2020-type-safe-fpga.md

 Whether we `panic` or not, our session will be `Drop`ped and our FPGA/HW will be in the appropriate state.

-Bringing tt all together in the session: helper traits
+Bringing it all together in the session: helper traits
 ------------------------------------------------------

 ```rust